ubccr/ccrdocs/pages/portals/ood.md

 ### Clusters (terminal window)

 This provides command line access to cluster login nodes.
-CCR's OnDemand portal displays links for the UB-HPC and faculty clusters but these both point to the same login pool: vortex.ccr.buffalo.edu which will login you in to one of several login servers.
+CCR's OnDemand portal displays links for the UB-HPC and faculty clusters but these both point to the same login pool: `login.ccr.buffalo.edu` which will login you in to one of several login servers.
 Here you can run Linux commands as you would if you were to SSH into a login node.
 These login servers provide access to the shared storage and the Slurm scheduler to submit jobs to any of the clusters.

 !!!
 Note
     The default Slurm cluster on these login nodes is ub-hpc cluster so faculty cluster users will need to specify the option "-M faculty" with all Slurm commands.